 --all expands the loaded set, but it still does not replace list-unit-files.
 Targets that were never loaded into the current boot session remain absent from this view.

-4. List the installed target unit files when the goal is to see the full target inventory together with unit-file state.
+4. List the installed target unit files when the goal is to see the full target inventory and the unit-file state saved on disk.

 $ systemctl list-unit-files --type=target --no-pager